casper-network/docs-archive/implementation/serialization-standard.rst

     }

 * hash: A hash over the body of the Block.
-* header: The header of the block which contains information about the contents of the block with additional metadata.
+* header: The header of the block that contains information about the contents of the block with additional metadata.
 * body: The body of the block contains the proposer of the block and hashes of deploys and transfers contained within it.

 Block hash
 ~~~~~~~~~~~
-The blockhash is a Digest over the contents of the Block Header.
+The block hash is a Digest over the contents of the Block Header.
 The BlockHash serialises as the byte representation of the hash itself.

 Block header
 ~~~~~~~~~~~~
-The header portion of a Block, programmtically, it is defined as follows:
+The header portion of a Block, programmatically, is defined as follows:

 .. code:: rust